 Upon learning of his family’s being named the state council family of the year, the family’s father said that he really did not want to be recognized for all that he does, he said “I am doing this because I am very proud of my family, my parish and my council.”
 This outstanding Knight, husband and father has plenty to be proud of.

-The father of our family of the year – Paul as he is known to his friends and family -- joined the Knights of Columbus in December 2008 has beard, front row and has served as the council recorder.
+The father of our family of the year – Paul as he is known to his friends and family -- joined the Knights of Columbus in December 2008 (center) and has served as the council recorder.
 Along with his involvement in the council he has also undertaken numerous volunteer projects including building a new shower for the school bathroom that can be used by visiting youth groups.
 His work on this saved his parish thousands of dollars.
 In addition is the chairman of the council’s parish coat drive.
 He and his wife work at the annual Thanksgiving Social.

 Paul served as a Catechist for the Confirmation class and has been a teacher for children making their First Communion.
 He regularly works with the parish youth group and has taken the young people to a local nursing home to sing Christmas carols for the residents.
 He also helps to chair the council’s bowling/pizza party for altar servers and youth group members in celebration of Vocations Sunday.

 This dedicated father and his entire family worked to redecorate the parish church including refinishing and staining the altar.

 This exemplary family’s mother, Marcia, is also as involved as her husband.
 Along with homeschooling all of their seven children (who range in age 21 to 8), she is also the director of a local crisis pregnancy center and also regularly speaks publically about the center’s work and the culture of life.
 Marcia works hard at fundraising for the center and the entire family all assist in her efforts including having created a Web site for the center that they continually update.